Scientific Name

 Crassula elegans subsp. namibensis is a small succulent with short, much-branched stems, fleshy or slightly woody at the base, and fleshy leaves tightly packed on the branches in opposite pairs.
 It can grow up to 3.2 inches (8 cm) tall.
 The leaves are ovate, broadly triangular in cross-section, measuring up to 0.6 inches (1.5 cm) long and 0.3 inches (8 mm) wide.
 They are green, becoming brownish red or deep red in full sun, and covered with coarse, rounded papillae.

-Loose, rounded thyrses are produced at the stem apex with a peduncle covered with recurved hairs.
+Loose, rounded thyrses are produced at the tips of the branches with a peduncle covered with recurved hairs.
 The peduncle can grow up to 2.4 inches (6 cm) long.
 The tiny flowers are tubular, white, cream, beige, or yellowish, often fading to brown, and appear from fall to winter.

 Hardiness